TradingView Indicator

 25 – 75

-Uncertainty Zone
+Uncertainty zone

 Indicators are mixed or neutral.
 This is a deliberate "do nothing" signal.
 The indicator is quiet here on purpose - it means there is no clear confluence in either direction.